Chicago Bulls: 4 players that hurt their contract value in 20-21 - News Break

 Chicago Bulls: 4 players that hurt their contract value in 20-21

-Entering an offseason where executive vice president of basketball operations Arturas Karnisovas and general manager Marc Eversley are bound to be very busy, the Chicago Bulls are facing a lot of change in the coming months in all likelihood.
-The Bulls wound up missing the postseason for the fourth straight year, finishing up the regular season with a record of 31-41 under the direction of first-year head coach Billy Donovan.pippenainteasy.com
+Coby White, Lauri Markkanen, Chicago Bulls (Photo by Jonathan Daniel/Getty Images) Entering an offseason where executive vice president of basketball operations Arturas Karnisovas and general manager Marc Eversley are bound to be very busy, the Chicago Bulls are facing a lot of change in the coming months in all likelihood.
+The Bulls wound up missing the postseason for the fourth straight year, finishing up the regular season with a record of 31-41 under the direction of first-year head coach Billy Donovan.www.chatsports.com